mellson/SuperIntents/README.txt

 Install "Android Development Tools for Eclipse" and "Android ADT extentions" from Eclipse Marketplace.

 3.
-Put the SuperIntents_0.44.0.jar file from "plugin export" in your dropins folder.
+Put the SuperIntents_0.44.0.jar file in your dropins folder.
 The dropins folder is located inside your Eclipse installation folder.

 4.